-After removing the foreign object, replace the combustion chamber cover and reattach the ash box to the boiler.
-For a final check, switch the boiler back on with the mains switch and press [ASH] \\\ to perform deashing.
-Removing the ash screw If the ash screw is jammed or the foreign object cannot be removed, the ash screw must be removed.
+After removing the foreign body, replace the combustion chamber cover and reattach the cover on the front.
+Replace the ash box and switch on the boiler with the mains switch.
+For a final check, press [ASH] to make the boiler perform a de-ashing.
+Removing the ash screw If the ash screw is jammed or the foreign body cannot be removed, the ash screw must be removed.
 Stop heating by pressing [On/Off] with in the boiler overview window.
 As soon as the [Switched off] status is displayed, switch off the boiler with the mains switch.
 Detach the ash box from the boiler and remove the M8 screw that secures the ash screw.